 Lossiemouth – East beach is accessed by a footbridge over the mouth of the River Lossie.
-There are sand dunes along the first section of the east beach which were created artificially in the early 1900’s by placing disused railway carriages behind the beach.
-Parking near beach.
-Facilities available in read more
+There are sand dunes along the first section of the east beach which were read more

 Buckie beach is a sandy beach with rocks and backed by grass areas.
-Buckie is a small town wich still has a working fishing port and shipyard.
+Car parking, cafe and toilets available with a campsite behind the beach.

 Lossiemouth West beach is three miles of sand beyond headland housing Covesea Lighthouse.
 Can be a good windsurfing beach.
 Parking near beach and more facilities available in town.

-You have some beach choices all within a short stroll from Findochty and this is a nice location to explore the rocky coastline and possibly spot the schools of Moray Firth dolphins.
-The small beaches sit to the west and east of the village, either side of the small harbour.
+Findochty has a selection of beaches all within a short stroll from Findochty.
+This is a nice location to explore the rocky coastline and possibly spot Moray Firth dolphins.
+The read more

 Findhorn beach is a large sandy beach backed by marram grass and low sand dunes.
-Findhorn village is located at the mouth of Findhorn Bay but the beach stretches for seven miles to the East.
-This is has to be one of Moray’s best beaches.
-Popular for coastal walks in read more
+Findhorn village is located at the mouth of Findhorn Bay but the beach stretches for read more